Q: When are the deadlines?

 Q: What genres do you accept?

 A: All genres are welcome except for documentary, erotica, reality TV and musicals.
 Only select genres are listed.
-When submitting, please choose the genre category that BEST suits your screenplay!
+When submitting, please choose the genre that BEST suits your screenplay!

 Q: Can I submit my screenplay in multiple genres?